anoma/nspec/docs/arch/node/engines/local_time_series_storage_messages.juvix.md

     import prelude open;
     ```

-# Local Time Series Messages
+# Local Time Series Storage Messages

 These are the messages that the Local Time Series Storage engine can receive/respond to.